Executive Summary

-However, Decision Analysts and Innovators look at the world differently.
-Decision Analysts are deliberative and facilitative: they take time to carefully think through a situation, build models, and recommend one bold move.
+However, Decision Scientists and Innovators look at the world differently.
+Decision Scientists are deliberative and facilitative: they take time to carefully think through a situation, build models, and recommend one bold move.
 Many Innovators see that as wasting time speculating rather than actually learning and testing.
 Agile and Lean approaches direct Innovators to end deliberative processes as quickly as possible in favor of short, iterative learning cycles and rapid adaptation.

 So let’s do a quick review of the Decision Quality (DQ) framework and show how it can apply to innovation.
-There are six dimensions: Information, Integration, Commitment, Value, Frame, and Alternatives.
+There are six dimensions:

 Frame